stevejay/middleengine-website/src/posts/2020-08-23-a-performance-testing-gotcha-with-the-canvas-web-api.md

 ## Introduction

-The [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) is a rich and performant API for drawing two-dimensional (2D) graphics in a Web browser.
+The [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) is a rich and performant API for drawing 2D graphics in a Web browser.
 This blog post details a gotcha that I found when performance testing the [`drawImage`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage) method.

 ## The initial attempt